Zard-C/CS107/README.md

 ​	This Repo contains codes and notes which are written by myself while learing Stanford CS107 lecture.

-​	Here is  the offical link of the lecture:https://see.stanford.edu/Course/CS107
+​	Here is  the offical website of the lecture:https://see.stanford.edu/Course/CS107

 ​	Where I study the lecture:https://www.bilibili.com/video/BV1Cx411S7HJ/